 Firstly, what is a tag?

-A tag is a piece of code or transparent image (a pixel) that’s integrated into a website or mobile application to collect visitor behavior and transfer the information to marketing platforms.
+A tag is a piece of code or transparent image (a pixel) integrated into a website or mobile application to collect visitor behavior and transfer the information to marketing platforms.
 Tags are created to perform specific tasks that support your digital marketing efforts, such as ad-serving, conversion rate tracking, re-marketing, and product recommendations.
 They also enable live chat, implement surveys, and integrate third-party content.
 However, having too many tags performing functions in the background can slow down your website and ruin the user experience.

 What is tag management?

 Tag management is the process of keeping the tags on your digital property organized and running efficiently.
-Tag management solutions provide users with a centralized platform to control their tags, enabling individuals without coding experience to identify the right data to collect, deploy tags correctly, and manage page speed to drive better customer experiences.
+Tag management solutions provide users with a centralized platform to control their tags, enabling individuals without coding experience to identify the correct data to collect, deploy tags correctly, and manage page speed to drive better customer experiences.

 How does it work?